// About

 Optimize Performance

-Performance is part of the experience.
-Pages are tuned for responsiveness, accessibility, loading speed, search visibility, and long-term stability across devices and network conditions.
-A visually impressive site that feels heavy or unreliable breaks trust immediately.
-The experience should feel smooth, composed, and dependable.
+Performance is part of the experience, not a final-week checklist.
+Pages are tuned for responsiveness, accessibility, load speed, search visibility, and stability across real devices and patchy networks.
+A site that looks impressive but feels heavy loses trust in the first few seconds, and you rarely win it back.

 // Phase 05